 Be honest.
 You either LOVE the first day of school or hate it.
 As a teacher, it’s a fresh start to get back to spending quality time with these little darlings.
-For us, it’s always a chance to correct things we did in the past and start all over again, but there are ten things we do on the first day of school that help our whole year run smoothly.
+For us, it’s always a chance to correct things we did in the past and start all over again, but there are ten things we do on the first day of school that helps our whole year run smoothly.
 Turn back to school into a great time of year for you and your students.
 Keep on reading to find out how to make your first day back go smoothly.

 Even if you already know some of your students because they are the siblings of past students, or if you’ve taught them in the past or if you are completely new to a school, starting the year off right matters.
-Depending on your school policies, you students might be wandering through the school looking for your classroom or will be lined up at a designated spot.
+Depending on your school policies, your students might be wandering through the school looking for your classroom or will be lined up at a designated spot.
 Wherever they are, you need to be.
 Say hello.
 Introduce yourself.
 Ask about their names, their families, their summer and just chat to them like real people.

 And, if the parents are there introduce yourself.
 Maybe use this time to let parents know where they can wait for their children at the end of the day.
 Our students are a little older, so most of the parents give them a little space and independence, but it’s better to let parents know your expectations at the very first opportunity.